Summer Term 23rd April – 16th July

 Registration & Payment

-You can secure your place on the course by completing the booking process below and paying the course fee.
-On completion of the registration process you will receive an email confirmation with details of your course booking.
+You can secure your place on the course by completing the booking process below and paying the £50 deposit.

 Paper is 20p per sheet, we use an honesty system which works particularly well if people are, er, honest.
 Please make sure that you put 20p for each A1 sheet taken into the honesty pot which is in the drawer beside the paper.
 Be reassured the same paper will cost you at least twice that in an art shop.
 We have scruffy pencils and charcoal for free or you can buy new ones from our Art Shoplet at reasonable prices.
 Easels. drawing boards and chairs all plentiful.